 I've learned a thing or two about other Christians from a succession of Protestant roommates, one of whom is now a pastor, and another of whom merits a word stronger than roommate as we've exchanged certain vows.

 Faith must be more than assenting to certain statements.
 If that assent has no practical implication for everyday decisions, small or large, then what use is it?
 Again borrowing from C.S.
 Lewis, every decision that I make changes me more towards worship of God, or towards worship of Me.
-So I live out my faith in each moment, from how I word this sentence to how I invest my paycheck.
+So my faith is lived out in each moment, from how I phrase this sentence to how I invest my paycheck.
 This then strengthens my faith, like pasting on a smile helps you actually feel happy.

 But faith is not just practical psychology.
 Like so many things, it is an unearned gift from God to have a relationship with him.